-Search for Mike McClennan enters into its fourth day
+Search for missing former league coach Mike McClennan enters fourth day

 "Or he wants to get to Fowlds Park in Mt Albert.
 He used to coach there ... his mind always takes him back there.

-"Honestly there are so many people scouring the area, it's pretty humbling.
+"Honestly, there are so many people scouring the area, it's pretty humbling.
 He's a pretty popular, well-loved man."

 However, he may have his directions confused as he sometimes thought Orewa was Mission Bay.